How Selling a Home Contingent on Finding Another Works

 As a buyer, you will be spending quite a few dollars to make it happen, including the following:

 - Hiring a home inspector – you can expect to spend around $500-$1000 depending on the home inspector and all the types of inspections you do.
 Some of the more common inspections that take place during the home buying process include radon, water, mold, lead paint, and a general building inspection.

 - Applying for a mortgage loan – a buyer can expect to pay another few hundred dollars and maybe more on getting the mortgage application done with a lender.

 - Hiring an attorney for contract review.
 Getting a lawyer to review the contract to purchase could be another $500-$1000 depending on the lawyer and customary charges for a particular location.

-The cost to the buyer really only scratches the surface of why agreeing to such a contingency is completely moronic for most buyers.
-For the vast majority of buyers who are out looking at real estate they are probably coming from one of two scenarios.
+The buyer’s cost really only scratches the surface of why agreeing to such a contingency is completely moronic for most buyers.
+The vast majority of buyers who are out looking at real estate are probably coming from one of two scenarios.
 Either they have their current home under agreement or have been renting.

 Not a Good Way to Do Business